-The Kittatinny Ridge Project, led by Audubon Pennsylvania and the Appalachian Trail Conservancy, is a collaborative effort of local, regional, and state organizations and agencies to focus public attention on the importance of the 185-mile long forested Ridge through Pennsylvania; and to promote conservation activities to protect the Ridge from further habitat loss, fragmentation, and inappropriate land use.
+The Kittatinny Ridge Conservation Landscape is one of eight Conservation Landscapes, designated by the Pennsylvania Department of Conservation and Natural Resources (DCNR).
+As DCNR's External Lead for the project, Audubon facilitates the collaboration of local, regional, and state organizations and agencies through the Kittatinny Coalition.
+Partners' work has focused public attention on the importance of the 185-mile long forested Ridge through Pennsylvania and promoted conservation activities to protect it from further habitat loss, fragmentation, and inappropriate land use.

-The Kittatinny Ridge Conservation Corridor includes 160 miles of the Appalachian Trail; and serves as a vital link in the Appalachian Forest that stretches the length of the East, providing critical, high quality interior-forest habitat for dozens of species of songbirds, mammals, reptiles and amphibians.
-The Ridge also protects important drinking water supplies and stream habitat.
+The Kittatinny Ridge Conservation Landscape includes 160 miles of the Appalachian Trail.
+It serves as a vital link in the Appalachian Forest that stretches the length of the East, providing critical, high quality interior-forest habitat for dozens of species of songbirds, mammals, reptiles and amphibians.
+Headwaters supply water for millions of residents, recreationists, and businesses throughout the region.

 Educators, schools, nature centers, libraries, group leaders, conservation groups, and government offices can receive FREE copies of the Kittatinny Ridge poster.
 Please click here for more details.